Bonmiuken/CookiesMinecraft/README.md

 Insert DLL - CookiesMinecraft.dll and winmm.dll , dlllist.txt(If using the official Minecraft Launcher)

-Insert DLL - CookiesMinecraft.dll , winmm.dll , BetterRenderDragon.dll , and dlllist.txt(If using the official Minecraft Launcher with BRD)
+Insert DLL - CookiesMinecraft.dll , winmm.dll , BetterRenderDragon.dll , and dlllist.txt (If using the official Minecraft Launcher with BRD)

+Insert DLL - CookiesMinecraftWOF64.dll , winmm.dll , OnlineFix.ini, and dlllist.txt (If using the official Minecraft Launcher with OnlineFix64 method)

 Note: This project is for educational purposes only.
 Please support the developer by purchasing the game.